pqrs-org/cpp-cf-array/README.md

 ## Install

-Copy `include/pqrs` and `vendor/vendor/include` directory into your include directory.
+Copy `include/pqrs` and `vendor/vendor/include` directories into your include directory.